-Labanaris et al. from a high-volume center in Germany, 85 men had a pathologic prostate specimen weight ≥100g.
-A matched pairs analysis was performed using a 4000-case RARP database to identify men with a pathologic prostate specimen weight ≤50 g.
+50-70 g, and \geq 70 g.
+One-year continence rates were not statistically different across all groups.21 In another retrospective study by Labanaris et al from a high-volume centre in Germany, 85 men had a pathological prostate specimen weight ≥100 g.
+A matched-pairs analysis was performed using a 4000-case RARP database to identify men with a pathological prostate specimen weight ≤50 g.
 Patients with larger glands had no difference regarding continence rates when compared to patients with smaller glands but exhibited significantly lower potency rates.
-The authors concluded that these results may not be generalized to a lower volume center.
-All the aforementioned studies considered various cutoffs for prostate volume grouping, in a categorical manner.
-In multivariate analysis we used prostate volume as a continuous variable.
-Our results showed that prostate volume is an independent predictor of continence recovery, albeit the effect was small [HR 0.99 (CI 95% 0.98-0.99, p=0.02)].
-In further sub-analysis, we found that large prostate size and bladder neck resection are two closely related variables and they act as confounders for each other, but each can delay continence recovery as an independent predictor in a multivariate analysis.
+The authors concluded that these results may not be generalized to a lower-volume centre.22 All the aforementioned studies considered various cutoffs for prostate volume grouping in a categorical manner.
+In multivariate analysis, we used prostate volume as a continuous variable.
+Our results showed that prostate volume is an independent predictor of continence recovery,